HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/limitations/index.md

 - The number of results shown per page is currently fixed at 50.

+## Searchable Fields

+- Only common fields such a title, description, type, and tags may be specifically searched for now.
+If you wish to search beyond these attributes, search using **All attributes** may be used since this will look at all attributes inside the document objects.

 ## Localization

 - The Search user interface supports only English at the moment.